UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 The patching should succeed even though there can be an offset in some files.

+We have also added a ``./setup.sh`` which automatically downloads and patches the palabos library for convenience.

 Parmetis can be downloaded from the `parmetis <http://glaros.dtc.umn.edu/gkhome/metis/parmetis/download>`_ site.
 Due to the license of parmetis we cannot distribute it with HemoCell.
 The parmetis download should be copied to the  ``./hemocell/external/`` directory.